ThomasLuchies/tello-code-execution/README.md

 # Executing code on the Tello drone

-In this manual we will describe how you can execute your code on the drone.
+This repository will contain the files for the students that are following the [NHL-Stenden-Python-course-programming](https://github.com/MarkBenjamins/NHL-Stenden-Python-course-programming-exercises).
+It also contains a manual how you can execute your code on the drone and what the system is doing with the student’s code.

 ## :family_man_woman_girl_boy:Assemble the groups